Maxeon Solar Technologies, Ltd. (MAXN) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had lost 7.34% over the past month, lagging the Oils-Energy sector's gain of 2.95% and the S&P 500's gain of 3.18% in that time.
+Prior to today's trading, shares of the company had gained 2.6% over the past month.
+This has outpaced the Oils-Energy sector's gain of 0.78% and lagged the S&P 500's gain of 3.39% in that time.

-Investors will be hoping for strength from Maxeon Solar Technologies, Ltd. as it approaches its next earnings release.
-The company is expected to report EPS of -$0.16, up 92.56% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $372.93 million, up 56.64% from the prior-year quarter.
+Maxeon Solar Technologies, Ltd. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Maxeon Solar Technologies, Ltd. to post earnings of -$0.16 per share.
+This would mark year-over-year growth of 92.56%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $372.93 million, up 56.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.11 per share and revenue of $1.5 billion.
-These totals would mark changes of +101.68% and +41.65%, respectively, from last year.
+MAXN's full-year Zacks Consensus Estimates are calling for earnings of $0.10 per share and revenue of $1.5 billion.
+These results would represent year-over-year changes of +101.53% and +41.65%, respectively.

-It is also important to note the recent changes to analyst estimates for Maxeon Solar Technologies, Ltd.These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Maxeon Solar Technologies, Ltd.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 114.48% higher.
-Maxeon Solar Technologies, Ltd. is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 7.14% lower within the past month.
+Maxeon Solar Technologies, Ltd. is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Maxeon Solar Technologies, Ltd.'s current valuation metrics, including its Forward P/E ratio of 252.67.
-For comparison, its industry has an average Forward P/E of 27.35, which means Maxeon Solar Technologies, Ltd. is trading at a premium to the group.
+Investors should also note Maxeon Solar Technologies, Ltd.'s current valuation metrics, including its Forward P/E ratio of 278.77.
+Its industry sports an average Forward P/E of 28.33, so we one might conclude that Maxeon Solar Technologies, Ltd. is trading at a premium comparatively.

 The Solar industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 49, putting it in the top 20% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 126, which puts it in the top 50% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.